BrianWill/japanese_vocab/README.md

 Words in the drill list can also be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.

-The "log this drill" link will log the drill, removing the first drilling rep from the story's queue and incrementing the repetition count for the words you drilled.
+The "log this drill" link will record the date of the drill, remove the first drilling rep from the story's queue, and increment the repetition count for the words you drilled.